intallegiance/ChatBot-Using-Transformer/README.md

 # ChatBot-Using-Transformer

 We have made a chatbot using the Tranformer technology.
-This repository contains two transformer models, one trained on a small covid data set and one trained on a larger dataset containing this topics:
+This repository contains two transformer models, one trained on a small covid data set and one trained on a larger dataset containing these topics:

 'viral infection'
 'vitamins'